gulfiliz/gulfiliz.github.io/_posts/2025-02-16-american-anti-intellectualism.md

 ---

-## X. The Foucault-Chomsky Debate, a Case Study in Visibility
+## X. The Foucault-Chomsky Debate: a Case Study in Visibility

 In November 1971,
 Dutch television broadcast a debate